 The One One One Story

-On a chilly December morning two years ago I drove up to Columbus, Ohio to attend a meeting of the Ohio Arts Council.
+On a chilly December morning a few years ago I drove up to Columbus, Ohio to attend a meeting of the Ohio Arts Council.
 Each year three out-of-state panelists choose the OAC’s grant winners in fiction and nonfiction, and I wanted to hear their deliberations.
 If I hadn’t gone, I’d have received a letter about the fate of my submission—but it would only tell me if I’d passed or failed, if I’d won a grant or hadn’t.
 I wouldn’t know if the panelists had dismissed my work early on, or if it had stayed in close contention.
 Only by attending the meeting could I learn what they liked about the chapter of a novel I’d submitted, and what they didn’t.

 Feeling hopeful, I sailed into Columbus on the tail end of morning traffic, parked my car in the hotel lot and walked inside.
 But there, amidst the gleaming woodwork and recessed lighting, my pulse took a jump.
 I followed the Arts Council signs down a set of carpeted stairs into a boxy, low-ceilinged room.
 The panel members sat around a table in front, while some twenty or thirty writers watched in silence from rows of stiff-backed chairs.
 Here the lights were fluorescent and the air filled with tension, and my heart was already banging.